gjr80/weewx-saratoga/readme.md

 - *WeeWX* v4.5.0 or later, and

 - the *Pyephem* Python library for extended almanac information.
-The *Pyephem* Python library is automatically installed under *WeeWX* v5, but under *WeeWX* v4 the *Pyephem* Python library may or may not be installed.
-If the *Pyephem* Python library is not installed refer to [WeeWX: Installation using setup.py](https://weewx.com/docs/4.10/setup.htm) for the commands to install *python3-ephem* (Python 3) or *pyephem* (Python 2) for your system.

 **Note**: Both Python 2 and Python 3 are supported when the *WeeWX-Saratoga extension* is run under *WeeWX* v4.
 When run under *WeeWX* v5 only Python 3 is supported.